-- 12. While there are some additional routines to include in our days, lots of things we're already doing are important parts of the new Framework too. - 13.
-At every setting of the COVID-19 Protection Framework local government should continue to promote general public health advice, including: - getting vaccinated; - wearing a face covering, encouraged at every level; - keeping track of where you have been, turn on Bluetooth in the COVID-19 tracer app and scan QR codes.
-Manual record keeping should also be available at all locations; - washing and drying hands, cough into your elbow, avoid touching your face; - regularly disinfecting surfaces (handrails, elevator buttons etc.); and - staying home if you're sick, getting a test and isolating at home until you get the result.
+While there are some additional routines to include in our days, lots of things we're already doing are important parts of the new Framework too.

+At every setting of the COVID-19 Protection Framework local government should continue to promote general public health advice, including:

+- Get vaccinated - Wear a face covering, encouraged at every level. - Keep track of where you have been, turn on Bluetooth in the COVID-19 tracer app and scan QR codes.
+Manual record keeping should also be available at all locations. - Wash and dry hands, cough into elbow, avoid touching your face - Regularly disinfect surfaces (handrails, elevator buttons etc.). - Stay home if you're sick, get a test and isolate at home until you get the result.